 and the IP

 is blank; re-run the command until you have been assigned an IP address.Navigate to the IP address of the load balancer and refresh your browser.
-You’ll see that the hostname
+The hostname

-you used earlier is changing with every refresh, cycling between the container IDs.
+you used earlier changes with every refresh, cycling between the container IDs.
 This confirms that you have multiple healthy Pods running and serving traffic in a load-balanced way.

-You created a sample app, built a Docker image of it, created a private registry, uploaded your image, created a cluster, deployed your application to it, scaled your app up 10x, and exposed it to the world over a load balancer.
+You created a sample app, built a Docker image of it, created a private registry, uploaded your image, created a cluster, deployed your application to it, scaled your app up 20x, and exposed it to the world over a load balancer, making it accessible at a stable IP address.